-Spurs is one of the most followed club in UK.
+Spurs are one of the most followed clubs in the UK.
 Many great players have played for the club.
 However, the club has also made quite a few horror signings.
 These signings were not only bad for the club but also for the players.
 Let us have a look at some of the worst Tottenham Hotspur signings ever.

-Here are the top 10 worst Tottenham Hotspur signings ever.
+Here are the 20 worst Tottenham Hotspur signings ever.

 Mauricio Pochettino and Daniel Levy got this one wrong; Clinton N’jie was signed from Lyon back in 2015 for a cool £12million.
 Pochettino couldn’t find a way of making N’jie fit into the Spurs set up.